Introduction

 …the Beautiful & Transparent Watter of the Ohio when first entering the Mississipi is taken in Small Drafts and Looks the More agreeable to the Eye as it goes down Surrounded by the Muddy Current, it keep off as much as possible by running down on the Kentucky side for Several Miles but reduces to a Narrow Strip & is Lost.

-You can view the confluence from Fort Defiance State Park (US Highway 51/ US Highway 62), which is sometimes open to vehicle traffic and sometimes isn’t.
-The park isn’t in great shape.
-Repeated flooding from the two big rivers makes it tough to maintain and keep clean.
-To reach the park, go south on US Highway 51 from Cairo just past the city limits; continue driving for half a block after US Highway 51 turns left to Kentucky, then make a left into a parking lot.
-If you miss the turn, you’ll end up on the Cairo Mississippi River Bridge that will take you to Missouri.
+You can view the confluence from Fort Defiance State Park (US Highway 51/US Highway 62), which is sometimes open to vehicle traffic and sometimes isn’t.
+The park isn’t the most beautiful place you’ll visit, mostly because repeated flooding from the two big rivers makes it tough to maintain.
+As you are leaving town heading south on US Highway 51, continue driving for half a block after US Highway 51 turns left to Kentucky, then make a left into a parking lot.
+Miss the turn and you’ll end up on the Cairo Mississippi River Bridge heading to Missouri.
 If the road to the park isn’t open, you can park in the lot and walk to the confluence.

 **Cairo is covered in Road Tripping Along the Great River Road, Vol. 1.
 Click the link above for more.
 Disclosure: This website may be compensated for linking to other sites or for sales of products we link to.